 This category is for applicants who are unable or afraid to return to their home country and need protection.
-Canadian citizens and permanent residents are able to sponsor immigrants who are deemed eligible to settle in Canada under refugee status.
+Canadian citizens and permanent residents can sponsor immigrants eligible to settle in Canada under refugee status.

-There a number of things that you will need in order to apply, including the following:
+There a number of things that you will need in order to apply for Canadian PR, including the following:

 |ID and Passport;|